kistgab/cloud-humans-backend-test/README.md

 ## Contact information

-If you have any questions or feedback, you can reach me at gabrielkist02@gmail.com or on my GitHub profile @kistgab.
+If you have any questions or feedback, you can reach me at gabrielkist02@gmail.com or via my GitHub profile @kistgab.